ThatAussie/MRoster/README.md

 - As long as the Marshal/Head Marshal/Grey Leader columns have a number greater than 0 in it, then the person is deemed a full Marshal/Head Marshal/Grey Leader.
 - Script runs and creates the new 8 weeks worth of Roster from the current date for every Thursday with the respective event type of "Chronicles" of "Arena".
 - An Event is deemed an "Arena" event every 3 weeks.

+Depends on numpy to run and depends on pyinstaller to generate the .exe

+Install pyinstaller

+    pip install pyinstaller

+Compile and export to .exe

+    pyinstaller --onefile generate-roster.py